-Each week you will complete a 150 word short answer on an economic topic.
+In weeks 2, 5 and 7 you will complete a 150 word short answer on an economic topic.
 These topics are related to current economic events in the US.
 Do not worry about spelling or grammar.
 This is an exercise to help you jump start your writing process.
 You get full points if you complete this exercise with adequate effort and appropriate economic analysis.